 Now, unfortunately, narcissists don’t come with warning labels.
 But one warning is listening and observe to how they talk about others, what they say people have done to them.

-1. They accuse you of cheating, and not all narcissists will do this.
+1. They accuse you of cheating, and you know full well you’re not and never would, and not all narcissists will do this.
 Those that do will question where you’ve been, who you’ve been with, they will go on and on because they are cheating or planning on it.

 4. You get accused of being selfish, or ” that’s just like you.”
 Or “My ex would.”
 Yes the crazy ex that did nothing but hurt them would have, this is to confuse you.
 When you set a boundary they want to break that down, and as they don’t believe you should have them, they accuse you of being selfish because they are selfish, they say “that’s just like you.”
 Usually, when you’ve started treating them how they treat you.
 No contact for you to heal is their silent treatment for them to take you down, they are looking for a reaction from you.